-In addition to General Rules G32 through G35, the following rules also apply to the Master's Degree in Technology: Human Resources Management: Either a four-year Bachelor's Degree in Technology: Human Resources Management or an approved Honours degree or equivalent, for which conferment of status has been granted.
+In addition to General Rules G32 through G35, the following rules also apply to the MPhil: Management Sciences (Human Resources Management)

+Either a four-year Bachelor's Degree in Technology: Human Resources Management or an approved Honours degree or equivalent, for which conferment of status has been granted.
 All students will be subject to a selection interview prior to being accepted for the Master's Degree.

-2 INSTRUCTIONAL PROGRAMME
+4.4.2 INSTRUCTIONAL PROGRAMME